Brian Roark

 I am a computational linguist working on various topics in natural language processing.
 My research interests include:

-language modeling for automatic speech recognition, text entry and other applications; weighted transducers and grammars; supervised and unsupervised learning of language models; text normalization and transliteration; pronunciation modeling; text entry, accessibility and augmentative and alternative communication (AAC); syntactic parsing of text and speech; statistical models of human language processing; spoken language processing for diagnosis of neurodevelopmental and neurodegenerative disorders.
+transducers and grammars; supervised and unsupervised learning of language models; pronunciation modeling; text entry, accessibility and augmentative & alternative communication (AAC); syntactic parsing

 Some recent-ish activities, links and/or resources:

-Last year, we organized the First ACL Workshop on Computation and Written Language (CAWL), which was held at ACL 2023 in Toronto, July 14, 2023.
+The previous year, we organized the First ACL Workshop on Computation and Written Language (CAWL), which was held at ACL 2023 in Toronto, July 14, 2023.

 - I was co-Editor-in-chief for the Transactions of the Association for Computational Linguistics (TACL) from 2018-2022.
 The journal's 2021 impact factor was the topic of an MIT Press blog post.